 Students are encouraged to communicate concerns, questions, or disagreements with their teacher in a manner that is respectful of authority and honors the teacher's responsibility in the classroom.
-If the situation is still considered unresolved after speaking with the teacher, the student and their parents may bring the situation to the Head of School.
+If the situation is still considered unresolved after speaking with the teacher, the student and their parents may bring the situation to the principal.